-Chemical manufacturer Sitara Peroxide Limited (SPL) announced on Tuesday it is extending its plant suspension by another 30 days.
+Sitara Peroxide Limited (SPL), Pakistan’s chemical manufacturer, announced on Friday that it is extending its plant shutdown by another 30 days.

-The company, engaged in the manufacturing and sale of hydrogen peroxide, announced the development in a notice to the Pakistan Stock Exchange (PSX).
+The company, engaged in the manufacturing and sale of hydrogen peroxide, announced the development in its notice to the Pakistan Stock Exchange (PSX).

-“In pursuant to our letter dated October 13, 2023 with respect to suspension of production due to repair work and replacement of heavy cables…, we would like to inform that the management has decided the suspension of plant operations for another 30 days,” read the notice.
+“We would like to inform that the management has decided to extend the suspension of plant operation for another 30 days,” read the notice.

-Back in September, the chemical maker announced a month-long suspension of its plant operations.
-“The management is hopeful that the current situation will get better, enabling the company to resume its production activities after 30 days,” SPL had said at the time.
+“Moreover, the management is hopeful that the current situation will get better, enabling the company to resume its production activities after 30 days,” it added.

-The company has remained non-operational for months now, shutting down plants on several occasions this year, citing the non-availability of raw materials/chemicals.
-It has said is looking for other avenues to generate funds.
+The company, which has remained non-operational for months now, back then also said that is looking for other avenues to generate funds.

 Businesses in Pakistan have been facing challenges on several fronts, including high energy costs and an inability to secure letters of credit for imports amid a severe dollar shortage.